dminor/mockingbird/README.md

-# mockingbird - Android birdsong study
+# mockingbird - birdsong study app

 I took a course on bird song this past spring.
 Each week the instructor distributed a number of songs for us to learn.
 I tried using a few different